 The day was first celebrated in New York City on Sept.
 19, 1926, by newly arrived immigrants from Naples.
 The Feast of San Gennaro was a traditional celebration in Naples for St. Gennaro, who was martyred for the faith in the year 305.
 Immigrants who settled along Mulberry Street in the Little Italy section of Lower Manhattan continued their traditional celebration after they moved to America.

 The festival is celebrated much of the same way it was almost 100 years ago, especially on September 19th, the most religious day.
-There is a celebratory mass at Shrine Church of the Most Precious Blood on Mulberry Street (the National Shrine of San Gennaro.)
+There is a celebratory mass at Shrine Church of the Most Precious Blood on Mulberry Street (It is the National Shrine Church of San Gennaro.)
 The statue of San Gennaro is carried from the church through the streets of Little Italy in a procession that follows the Mass.
 During the rest of the festival, you'll find parades, live music daily, and an abundance of ethnic foods to try.

 The Feast of San Gennaro attracts as many as 1 million people to Little Italy each year.

 The Feast runs along Mulberry Street between Canal Street on the south and Houston Street on the north.
 It takes place east to west on Grand and Hester streets between Mott and Baxter streets.

 The best way to arrive to the feast is by public transportation.
 The closest subways to the Feast of San Gennaro are the 6 to Spring Street and the N/R to Prince Street.